 Words can be more than just words.
 Words are multipurpose tools.
 They can be building blocks.
 A word can stand in for something else.
-Words can be to sounds what colours make available to our eyes.
+Words can be to sounds what colors make available to our eyes.

 Words are richer than we may at first think.
 The same word, used in a different sentence, in a different context, can have a different meaning.
 Too much word repetition can create problems, yet also present opportunities to implant a particular impression.